interuss/tsc/CONTRIBUTING.md

 ## License

 By contributing to InterUSS, you agree that your contributions will be licensed under the [Apache License Version 2.0 (APLv2)](LICENSE).

+## Committers

+The current Committers of the project are

+* (initial list to be approved by governing board)